 The obvious attraction is the aurora borealis, the Northern Lights.

 I’ve seen them once, briefly, almost elusively, as if in a dream, while traveling in Greenland.
-And, of course, I’ve seen photos and videos as well as a segment about the Northern Lights on one of my favorite television series from the 1990s, Northern Exposure (fellow fans may want to check out this episode about the Northern Lights on Youtube).
+And, of course, I’ve seen photos and videos as well as a segment about the Northern Lights on one of my favorite television series from the 1990s, Northern Exposure.